-Data mining is a particular data analysis technique where modeling and knowledge discovery for predictive rather than purely descriptive purposes is focused.
-Business intelligence covers data analysis that relies heavily on aggregation, focusing on business information.
-In statistical applications, some people divide business analytics into descriptive statistics, exploratory data analysis (EDA), and confirmatory data analysis (CDA).
 EDA focuses on discovering new features in the data and CDA focuses on confirming or falsifying existing hypotheses.
-Predictive analytics does forecasting or classification by focusing on statistical or structural models while in text analytics, statistical, linguistic and structural techniques are applied to extract and classify information from textual sources, a species of unstructured data.
-All are varieties of data analysis.
+Predictive Analytics does forecasting or classification by focusing on statistical or structural models while in text analytics, statistical, linguistic and structural techniques are applied to extract and classify information from textual sources, a species of unstructured data.
+All these are varieties of data analysis.

-A reporting environment or business intelligence (BI) environment involves calling and execution of reports.
+A business intelligence environment, otherwise known as a reporting environment also includes calling as well as report execution.
 So, outputs are then printed in the desired form.
 Reporting refers to the process of organizing and summarizing data in an easily readable format to communicate important information.
 Reports help organizations in monitoring different areas of performance and improving customer satisfaction.
-In other words, you can consider reporting as the process of converting raw data into useful information, while analysis transforms information into insights.
+One can also consider the conversion of raw data into useful information as a part of reporting, whereas, the same can be thought for analysis which transforms the information into key usable insights.

-- Reporting just provides the data that ask for while analysis provides the information or the answer that need actually.
+- Reporting just provides the data that is asked for while analysis provides the information or the answer that is needed actually.

 - We perform the reporting in a standardized way, but we can customize the analysis.
 There are fixed standard formats for reporting while we perform the analysis as per the requirement; we customize it as needed.

-- We can do Reporting using a tool and it generally does not involve any person while in the analysis.
-A person requires who is doing analysis and who will lead the process.
-He guides the complete analysis process.
+- We can perform reporting using a tool and it generally does not involve any person in the analysis.
+Whereas, a person is there for doing analysis and leading the complete analysis process.

 - Reporting is inflexible while analysis is flexible.
 Reporting provides no or limited context about what’s happening in the data and hence is inflexible while analysis emphasizes data points that are significant, unique, or special, and it explains why they are important to the business.